 The drug recommended for Casey 5-FU (aka Five Feet Under) was patented in 1956 and kills approximately 1000 Americans each year that have a DPD enzyme deficiency.
 People without that enzyme cannot break down 5-FU leading to death.
 The craziest part of that is they don’t test anyone for the deficiency and 4-8% of the population have it!

-Casey is now two and a half years out from diagnosis, he has no evidence of disease per conventional CT, colonoscopy and bloodwork.
+Casey is now three years out from diagnosis, he has no evidence of disease per conventional CT, colonoscopy and blood work.

 Because he never had elevated tumor markers, we follow his progress via circulating tumor cell test.
 This is part of the Greek Test.
 A test that counted and tested HIS circulating tumor cells against chemo/radiation and 45 natural substances.
 See test sample here!